-Be aware that Bali is in the tropics so a special care should be taken using an effective sun block to protect your skin.
+Be aware that Bali is very close to the equator so a special care should be taken using an effective sun block to protect your skin from radiation.

 If you want to swim at the sea, you should be aware of the strong currents in some areas, especially in the west coast of Bali.
 Please be careful with kids and only swim in safely marked areas.

-In case you need hospital care, there are many high qualitied hospitals in Bali, but most of them are very expensive for foreigners if you don't have a valid international medical insurance.
+In case you need hospital care, there are many high qualified hospitals in Bali, but very expensive for foreigners without a valid international medical insurance.

 Driving in Bali

 In Bali you will drive on the left.
 If you wish to hire a car during your trip and drive it yourself, you must be over 18 years of age and must carry a valid International Driving License.

 Every tourist in Bali must be registered at the local Police Station upon arrival.
 As soon as you arrive to the villa, our staff will ask for your passport to do the required registration.
-They will ask a small fee (less than 2 USD) to pay the Registration Fees.
-Next day, after the registration is completed, the House Manager will give your passport back.
+They will ask a small fee (around 2 USD) to pay the Registration Fees.
+Next day, after the registration is completed, the House Manager will give your passports back.

-Indonesia gives a very hard punishment to drug users and even death penalty to drug dealers.
+Indonesia gives a very harsh punishment to drug users and even death penalty to drug dealers.
 For your own sake, please, don't bring or use drugs in this country.

 Avoid also relating to people connected with drugs or assisting to parties where drugs are involved.
 You could be involved in a nightmare you will never forget.